Babrak Karmal: Early life and career

 Kārmal was born Sultan Hussein (Note: His birthname has also been recorded as Sultan Hashem by certain historians.) on 6 January 1929 in Kamari, a village in Kabul.
-He was the son of Muhammad Hussein, a dagar jenral (lieutenant general, three-star rank) in the Royal Afghan Army and former governor of Paktia and Herat provinces, and was the first of six siblings.
+He was the son of Muhammad Hussein, a dagar jenral (lieutenant general, three-star rank) in the Royal Afghan Army and former governor of Paktia and Herat provinces, and a Persianised Pashtun mother from the Mullahkhel tribe.
+Karmal was the first of six siblings.
 His family was one of the wealthier families in Kabul.
-His ethnic background was publicly disputed, with some sources claiming he was Pashtun and that he was Tajik while some other sources claim that he was of Kashmiri origin.
+Ethnic background of his father was publicly disputed, with Karmal variously claiming to be a Pashtun or a Tajik, while some other sources claim that he was of Kashmiri origin.
+According to one tradition, his paternal grandfather Hashim Khan migrated from the Kashmir Valley during the Second Anglo-Afghan War in 1878–1880 and settled in Ghazni, marrying a Persian-speaking woman.
+His family is also described as Tajikized Kashmiri.
 Throughout his tenure in the Afghan Parliament, Karmal strategically sowed confusion by alternately identifying himself as Pashtun and Tajik, demonstrating a deliberate avoidance of strict ethnic categorization.
-Kārmal's ethnicity was a subject of persistent dispute, with conflicting claims made by Pashtun sympathizers and affiliates asserting that he belonged to the Mullahkhel Kakar or Khilji tribe of Khost and Paktia as a Pashtun, while Tajik sympathizers and affiliates insisted that he was a Tajik.
-Although Karmal was only Pashtun Mullahkhel by maternal lineage which itself was Persianised, it is important to note that during and after the Cold War, many English language sources tended to categorize him as a Tajik, often with the intention of discrediting him and providing a rationale for the Russians' decision to oust him from power for not being Pashtun.
+Kārmal's ethnicity was a subject of persistent dispute, with conflicting claims made by Pashtun sympathizers and affiliates asserting that he belonged to the Mullahkhel Kakar or Khilji tribe of Khost and Paktia as a Pashtun, while Tajik sympathizers and affiliates insisted that he was a Tajik, although Karmal was only Pashtun Mullahkhel by maternal lineage which itself was Persianised.

 He attended Nejat High School, a German-speaking school, and graduated from it in 1948, and applied to enter the Faculty of Law and Political Science of Kabul University.
 Karmal's application was initially denied admission to Kabul University because of his student political activist and his openly leftist views.
 He was always a charismatic speaker and became involved in the student union and the Wikh-i-Zalmayan (Awakened Youth Movement), a progressive and leftist organization.
 He studied at the College of Law and Political Science at Kabul University from 1951 to 1953.
 In 1953 Karmal was arrested because of his student union activities, but was released three years later in 1956 in an amnesty by Muhammad Daoud Khan.
 Shortly after, in 1957, Karmal found work as an English and German translator, before quitting and leaving for military training.
 Karmal graduated from the College of Law and Political Science in 1960, and in 1961, he found work as an employee in the Compilation and Translation Department of the Ministry of Education.
 From 1961 to 1963 he worked in the Ministry of Planning.
 When his mother died, Karmal left with his maternal aunt to live somewhere else.
 His father disowned him because of his leftist views.
 Karmal was involved in much debauchery, which was controversial in the mostly conservative Afghan society.